-Our approach is to develop antisense drugs that doctors can add to existing therapies to treat diabetes and obesity.
+Metabolic disease is a very large area of medical need and is another area in which we focus our drug discovery and development efforts.
+Our approach is to develop antisense drugs that doctors can add to existing therapies to treat diabetes.
 One hurdle for traditional drug development is that most traditional drugs cannot selectively target a disease-causing protein without also affecting closely related proteins, which often results in unwanted side effects.
 We design our antisense drugs to target the gene responsible for producing the disease-causing protein while avoiding unwanted effects on closely related proteins, thereby reducing the risk of side effects.

 ISIS-PTP1BRx is an antisense drug that targets protein tyrosine phosphatase-1B, or PTP-1B, to treat type 2 diabetes.
 PTP-1B is a phosphatase that negatively regulates insulin receptor signaling and is responsible for turning off the activated insulin receptor.
 Reducing PTP-1B enhances insulin activity.
 Scientists have long recognized PTP-1B as an attractive target to treat diabetes, but due to structural similarities among closely related proteins, pharmaceutical companies have had difficulty identifying small molecule drugs with sufficient specificity to be safe.
-We designed ISIS-PTP1BRx to increase the body’s sensitivity to the natural hormone insulin, resulting in better glucose control for patients with type 2 diabetes.
-Because of its unique mechanism, ISIS-PTP1BRx may help treat type 2 diabetes without causing weight gain or hypoglycemia, also known as low blood sugar.
+We designed ISIS-PTP1BRx to increase the body’s sensitivity to the natural hormone, insulin, resulting in better glucose control for patients with type 2 diabetes.
+Because of its unique mechanism, ISIS-PTP1BRx may help treat patients with type 2 diabetes without causing weight gain or hypoglycemia, also known as low blood sugar.
 The reductions in LDL-C produced by inhibiting PTP-1B should also provide an added benefit to patients.

 We have completed a Phase 1 study evaluating the safety of ISIS-PTP1BRx in healthy volunteers.
 In this study, subjects tolerated ISIS-PTP1BRx well.
 We also observed encouraging data in measures of insulin sensitivity and in a biomarker associated with weight loss.
 These Phase 1 data are consistent with our findings from our Phase 2 ISIS 113715 studies and support our preclinical observations of increased potency with ISIS-PTP1BRx compared to ISIS 113715.